 Let's make jam!
 This is for those who have never made jam, so forgive me for oversimplifying if you are a jam aficionado.
 This post is for people who want to learn how to make strawberry jam.

-You're going to need several of these.
+You're going to need several of these plus the dirty garden fingernails.

 Oh you need to know exactly how many?
 Seems awfully demanding to me but O.K.
 I'll play that game.
 Here's the actual strawberry jam ingredient list complete with accompanying photos and instructions.